-The sneaker definitely fits me super snug and slightly narrow, leaving just over an inch of space at the front.
+The sneaker definitely fits me super snug and slightly narrow.
 However, I’d say wide footers should have a bit of an easier time staying comfortable in a KD shoe this time.

 That’s because the toebox portion felt a little roomier than last year’s KD Trey 5 VIII.